Last updated on February 8, 2023 by Wandering our World

 Both island destinations have delicious seafood, and will provide a unique treat for your tastebuds.

-Considering the first settlers to the Maldives came from India and Sri Lanka, the food here has an Indian twist.
+Considering the first settlers to the Maldives came from India and Sri Lanka, the traditional food here has an Indian twist.

 Curry is therefore one of the most popular dishes.
 We recommend trying Mas Riha.
 Made with freshly caught tuna, coconut, and a good number of chilies, this is a truly unique and delicious Maldivian dish.